Devrajgowda/great-big-example-application/README.md

 that makes it too confusing when you are working on multiple files with the same names and different directories.

 3. I noticed a lot of duplication and boilerplate of identical CRUD code for each of my types of entities.
 So I made utility functions and the related actions and models for each of three types of store slice - [entities](https://github.com/dancancro/great-big-example-application/tree/master/src/main/webapp/app/core/store/entity), [id lists](https://github.com/dancancro/great-big-example-application/tree/master/src/main/webapp/app/core/store/id), and [slices](https://github.com/dancancro/great-big-example-application/tree/master/src/main/webapp/app/core/store/slice) (everything else).
+This is the biggest deal in this list.
+It standardizes how things are treated so you don't have to solve common problems that have already been solved.
+It's all optional too so you can pick and choose which parts of your state use the structure, type safety and utilities of each standard kind of state or not use any of them.

 4. I came up with a mini lexicon of file types to keep file names shorter and more expressive.
 A "page" is understood to be a smart `@Component` class that fills the page and might have a router-outlet and route configurations.
 A "guard" is understood to be an `@Injectable` "service" class that